Gifted Learners · Ages 4.5 – 14

 Let's teach for mastery — not test scores.

-— Sal Khan, Founder of Khan Academy
+— Sal Khan, Khan Academy

 The focus on standardized testing distracts from the real purpose of education: to foster a love of learning.